davidkim10/claude-code-clipboard-response/README.md

-# Claude Code Response Copier
+# Claude Code Response Clipboard

 A Claude Code hook that adds a `-copy` command to quickly copy Claude's responses to your clipboard.